adrielcodeco/docker-compose-run-action/README.md

 **Optional** Used to specify flags to pass to the `docker-compose run`.
 Default is none.
 Can be used to pass the `--build` flag, for example, if you want persistent volumes to be deleted as well during cleanup.
 A full list of flags can be found in the [docker-compose run documentation](https://docs.docker.com/compose/reference/run/).

+### `down-flags`

+**Optional** Used to specify flags to pass to the `docker-compose down` command during cleanup.
+Default is none.
+Can be used to pass the `--volumes` flag, for example, if you want persistent volumes to be deleted as well during cleanup.
+A full list of flags can be found in the [docker-compose down documentation](https://docs.docker.com/compose/reference/down/).

 ### `compose-flags`

 **Optional** Used to specify flags to pass to the `docker-compose` command.
 Default is none.
 A full list of flags can be found in the [docker-compose documentation](https://docs.docker.com/compose/reference/#command-options-overview-and-help).